Skin lesion removal in London

 Are skin lesions dangerous?The great majority of skin lesions are harmless and benign with no potential for cancerous change.
 However specific types of skin lesion such as suspicious looking moles may have a higher propensity for malignant change if they are left and allowed to grow without being assessed by a dermatologist.

-At Centre for Surgery, we alway recommend a comprehensive skin assessment by a dermatologist if you have found a skin lesion or lump and bump anywhere on your body.
+At Centre for Surgery, we alway recommend a comprehensive skin assessment by a plastic surgeon if you have found a skin lesion or lump and bump anywhere on your body.
 Any skin lesion that is symptomatic, i.e. is bleeding, itchy or painful, then an urgent assessment should be sought in case the skin lesion could be cancerous.
 Skin lesions that have grown in size, or undergone a change in shape or colour should also be urgently assessed, -

 What is a skin biopsy?A skin biopsy involves the surgical removal of a portion of skin tissue for diagnosis, treatment or both.
 A skin biopsy sample is normally sent for histopathology analysis to assist with diagnosis and if required, further definitive treatment.
 Skin biopsies can be incisional or excisional.